john-bieren/loc/README.md

 ```
 Usage: loc [options] [paths]
          Options must come before paths
-         Paths are the directories you wish to search (cwd by default)
+         Paths are the directories to search (cwd by default)

 Options:
         -d        Print loc by directory